NVIDIA/spark-rapids/docs/compatibility.md

 These are the known cases where running on the GPU will produce different results to the CPU:

 - Spark allow an empty authority component only when it's followed by a non-empty path, query component, or fragment component.
 But in plugin, parse_url just simply allow empty authority component without checking if it is followed something or not.
 So `parse_url('http://', 'HOST')` will return `null` in Spark, but return `""` in plugin.
+- If input url has a invalid Ipv6 address, Spark will return `null` for all components, but plugin will parse other components except `HOST` as normal.
+So `http://userinfo@[1:2:3:4:5:6:7:8:9:10]/path?query=1#Ref`'s result will be `[null,/path,query=1,Ref,http,/path?query=1,userinfo@[1:2:3:4:5:6:7:8:9:10],userinfo]`

 ## Windowing